jteuber/PlantUML2Cpp/README.md

 This is a loose list of features that range from 'essential' to 'might be nice'.
 If there is a feature you want, either on here or not, please let me know.

+* declare small structs that are only needed by one client (variant or similar) in the file of the client
+* Generate test frameworks and mocks
 * Entity-Component-System: generate code for an ECS like entt
 * Component diagrams: might be useful to generate makefiles or for C++20 modules
 * Sequence diagrams: generate implementation of functions or comments inside them